Built by a reader.

 • Introduce new features based on community feedback

-• Make it easier to discover other fics you’d love- this would be powered by anonymous aggregate data only and would still abide by every other commitment (eg “47 other readers are subscribed to this work in your fandom, head to AO3 to check it out for yourself”)
+• Make it easier to discover other fics you'd love — powered by anonymous aggregate data only (e.g. "47 other readers are subscribed to this work in your fandom, head to AO3 to check it out")

 • Would people be into that??
 I would, as a reader.
 Currently I just open new tabs for every recommendation I see on Reddit and, well, that's how I got here to start.

-WIP Inbox will have a free tier that is genuinely free, not a watered-down trial.
-Full functionality, no time limit.
+The Reader tier is genuinely free, not a watered-down trial.
+Full core functionality, no time limit.
 If that's all you need, use it.

-There is also the completely free DIY guide explaining how to build a personal version of this yourself using only Google tools, at no cost.
+There's also a completely free DIY guide explaining how to build a personal version of this yourself using only Google tools, at no cost.
 I put it together because people deserve to know how things work, the economy is trash, and because if someone would rather do it themselves than use an unknown tool, that's a completely valid choice.

 WIP Inbox does not host, reproduce, or display your work.
-It doesn't index your fic or build any presence around it.
 All it does is help readers track their own subscriptions — the same emails AO3 already sends them — so they can find their way back to your work more easily.

 The goal is more engaged readers, not fewer.
 Someone who knows exactly where they left off in your fic is more likely to come back and finish it, leave a comment, and hit kudos than someone who lost their place and never quite made it back.
 WIP Inbox is on your side.
 It just lives in your readers' inboxes.

-And to be explicit about something I know is on a lot of authors' minds right now: WIP Inbox does not feed your work into any AI model.
+And to be explicit about AI concerns: WIP Inbox does not feed your work into any AI model.
 Not for training.
 Not for summarization.
 Not for any other purpose.
-Your AO3 metadata passes through as an email subject line — title, chapter number, author name.
+Your AO3 metadata already passes through to readers as an email subject line — title, chapter number, author name.
+We take that metadata and display it slightly differently, in a more reader-friendly view.
 That's it.
-The content of your work is never read, stored, or processed by this tool.
+The actual content of your work is never read, stored, or processed by this tool.

 If you have concerns or questions not addressed here, I'd genuinely like to hear them: hello@wipinbox.com.